akselsoft/aion/README.md

 - `folder`: Directory to monitor for changes (relative to the directory containing the watch-map file, or use absolute paths).
 - `config`: AION config file to execute when this folder changes (relative to the map file directory, or use absolute paths).
 - `type: "idle-time"`: Runs the mapped `config` when no config has completed for the configured idle duration.
+- `type: "schedule"`: Runs the mapped `config` on matching calendar days even if no watched file changed.
+Scheduled entries run at most once per day.
+- `daysOfWeek`: Optional day-of-week list for scheduled entries, where `1=Sunday`, `2=Monday`, ..., `7=Saturday`.
+- `daysOfMonth`: Optional day-of-month list for scheduled entries, such as `[1, 15, 30]`.
+Use `"last"` for the last day of the month.
 - `idleHours`, `idleMinutes`, or `idleMs`: Idle duration for an `idle-time` entry.
 - `interval`: Optional per-entry scan interval.
 Defaults to minutes.
 - `intervalType`: Optional unit for `interval`; supports `minutes`, `hours`, `days`, `weeks`, or `months`.
 For example, use `{ "interval": 3, "intervalType": "months" }` for a quarterly scan.